 The Office of Privacy ensures that the personally identifiable information you provide to the IRS is protected.
-We review IRS information systems regularly to certify that they collect only the information we need to do our jobs or to enable us to respond to your requests for service.
+We review IRS information systems regularly to certify that they collect only the information the agency needs to do its job or to respond to your requests for service.
 We want taxpayers to remain confident in our ability to protect personal information.

-You can be sure that the personal and tax information you give us is safe and that it is used only for the purposes we state.
+You can be sure that the personal and tax information you give the IRS is safe and that it is used only for the purposes of tax administration.

-The Office of Privacy is here to help you with any privacy concern.
-If there is anything you wish to discuss with us, we can be reached at our e-mail address: privacy@irs.gov.
+The Office of Privacy is here to help you with privacy concerns.
+We can be reached by e-mail at: privacy@IRS.gov.